 Provide a high rate of returns in long-term investment plans.

-Growth stocks are potential market leaders that provide constant returns which leads to an increase in earnings.
+Growth stocks are potential market leaders that provide constant returns that lead to an increase in earnings.

-Does not need a high capital investment and investors can slowly increase their exposure to these stocks when they get more funds.
+It does not require a high capital investment, and investors can slowly increase their exposure to these stocks when they have more funds.

 These are high-risk stocks and are not ideal for investors with low-risk options.